 No one wants to think about a natural disaster like a tornado or a man-made disaster such as an overflowing water heater destroying their precious family photos, but it happens.
 The best way you can guarantee that your family’s pictures last for a long time is to digitize them through scanning.

 Once you digitize your photos it is critical that you backup your digital files.
-The 3-2-1 backup method is a great baseline and means having 3 backup copies of all important digital files in at least 2 formats (external hard drive and cloud or cloud and archival CDs) with at least one copy offsite (not located at your home).
+The 3-2-1 backup method is a great baseline and means having 3 backup copies of all important digital files in at least 2 formats (external hard drive and in the cloud [Example: Dropbox] or cloud and archival CDs) with at least one copy offsite (not located at your home).

 If organizing and preserving your family’s photographs seems too overwhelming or time consuming for you, contact a Personal Photo Organizer.
 Find one near you through the Association of Personal Photo Organizers.